adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 Environment variables are injected from outside-in to your application, and you have little or no control over them within your codebase.

-For example, A section of your codebase relies on the existence of the `SESSION_DRIVER` environment variable.
+For example, a section of your codebase relies on the existence of the `SESSION_DRIVER` environment variable.

 ```ts
 const driver = process.env.SESSION_DRIVER